Newport Bay Conservancy

 Education:

-- Volunteer Training: 56 volunteers completed one-day orientation and training along with CPR/First Aid training to become Associate Volunteers.
-Sixteen volunteers graduated from our Naturalist training program, a comprehensive program that prepares participants to share knowledge about the natural history and ecology of the Bay as leaders of public-facing programs at NBC.
-These new Naturalists produced and ran two new public programs, a Summer Solstice Lantern Walk with Loving-Kindness Meditation and three separate Nature Scavenger Hunts reaching over 500 people.
-In the Fall of 2024, we welcomed a new class of 12 Naturalist trainees who participated in the first 12 weeks of training sessions and weekend field study.
+- Volunteer Training: 60 volunteers completed one-day orientation and training along with CPR/First Aid training to become Associate Volunteers.
+Twelve volunteers graduated from our Naturalist training program, a comprehensive program that prepares participants to share knowledge about the natural history and ecology of the Bay as leaders of public-facing programs at NBC.
+In the Fall of 2025, we welcomed a new class of 15 Naturalist trainees who participated in the first 12 weeks of training sessions and weekend field study.
 In the next phase of their training, these Naturalist trainees will learn how to lead walking tours, grade school programs, high school programs, water tours, and restoration.

-- College Internships: Three College Corps Fellows from UCI volunteered between 300-450 hours through their 2023-2024 academic year helping build our capacity and assist in a variety of programs.
-For the 2024-2025 school year, NBC expanded to work with two more Fellows from Vanguard University.
+- College Internships: Four College Corps Fellows from UCI and Vanguard University volunteered between 300-450 hours through their 2024-2025 academic year helping build our capacity and assist in a variety of programs.
+For the 2025-2026 school year, NBC is working with 4 new fellows from UCI and Vanguard.

-- High School & College Programming: We provided 700 high school and college students with boating & safety training as part of our Environmental Education program.
+High School & College Programming: We provided nearly 700 high school and college students with boating & safety training as part of our Environmental Education program.

 - Elementary School programming: We inspired 560 students through the FiiN (Fostering Interest in Nature) Program, which connects 5th graders to the Bay through an overnight nature camp.
-Approximately 1,350, K-5th graders were educated through 1-day field trips to the Peter and Mary Muth Interpretive Center and Back Bay Science Center
+In recognition of our efforts with FiiN, the City of Newport Beach Awarded NBC with the Community Service Award from the City’s Parks, Beaches and Recreation Committee.
+Approximately 1,300 K-5th graders were educated through 1-day field trips to the Peter and Mary Muth Interpretive Center and Back Bay Science Center

 Public Outreach:

-- Volunteers educated over 2,000 visitors at Community Day Sundays, which feature tours of the Back Bay Science Center, guided nature walks and presentations on the history of the Back Bay and introductions to the area’s flora and fauna.
+- Volunteers educated nearly 3,000 visitors at Community Day Sundays, which feature tours of the Back Bay Science Center, guided nature walks and presentations on the history of the Back Bay and introductions to the area’s flora and fauna.

-- NBC staff and volunteers participated in numerous special events and outreach activities connecting thousands of people to the Bay which included hosting a water station at the OC Marathon, UCI's Sustainaval, multiple school STEAM nights and the Hyatt Newport Beach + Subaru Jazz Festival.
+- NBC staff and volunteers participated in numerous special events and outreach activities connecting thousands of people to the Bay which included hosting a water station at the OC Marathon, participating in 4 school STEAM nights, participating in UCI’s community service fair, and the Hyatt Newport Beach + Subaru Jazz Festival.

-- Our team, alongside 20 other nonprofit partners, helped produce Earth Day at the Bay, reaching over 2,800 participants of all ages for a day of hands-on arts and crafts, educational activities and science discovery.
+- Our team, alongside 20 other nonprofit partners, helped produce Earth Day at the Bay, reaching over 800 participants of all ages for a (rainy) day of hands-on arts and crafts, educational activities and science discovery.

 - We hosted the Back Bay Plein Air Art Festival, reaching over 1,000 people with art exhibitions, classes and public sale.